anibali/docker-pytorch/README.md

   ownership.
 * `--volume="$PWD:/app"`: Mounts the current working directory into the container.
   The default working directory inside the container is `/app`.
 Optional.
-* `-e NVIDIA_VISIBLE_DEVICES=0`: Sets an environment variable to restrict which graphics cards are seen by programs running inside the container.
-Set to `all` to enable all cards.
-Optional, defaults to all.

-You may wish to consider using [Docker Compose](https://docs.docker.com/compose/) to make running containers with many options easier.
-At the time of writing, only version 2.3 of Docker Compose configuration files supports the `runtime` option.

 #### Running graphical applications